Mrs Claudia van de Laar

 Meet the Head

 The cultural diversity of our school is valued and celebrated – it is wonderful to teach children of different nationalities and to see them mix so easily with each other.
-The joy of seeing this happen is probably the main reason that I have been with the School for over 25 years, and have been its Head since 2011.
+The joy of seeing this happen is probably the main reason that I have been with the School for over 25 years and have been Head of the Early Years since 2011.

 The children follow the Early Years Foundation Stage curriculum which sets the standards that all Early Years providers must meet to ensure that children learn and develop well and are kept healthy and safe.
 It promotes teaching and learning to ensure children’s ‘school readiness’ and gives children the broad range of knowledge and skills that provide the right foundation for good future progress through school and life.

 Under usual circumstances, we offer families the opportunity of a home visit prior to your child starting in September and would also provide an induction programme where parents can be more involved in the transition to school life.
 However, this is not possible right now due to restrictions relating to Covid-19 and instead is done online.

 Our brochure below provides more detail of what to expect and how to prepare your child for school, but we are also happy to help with any questions you may have.